You’d think we’d be at a point where there’s nothing left to be invented. And yet, there were 443,923 patents granted in 2015.

 If you decide to use an attorney, you can skip down to Step 6.
 Your lawyer will handle it.
 For everyone else, keep reading.

 Once you decide to go the DIY route or use a fill-in-the-blanks software program, your next step is to search existing patents to see if your idea is already taken.

 You can search for existing patents on the USPTO website.
 Note that the office has a 36-minute tutorial on how to conduct a search.
-That may seem like a long time to spend on a tutorial, but it may be a better option than trying to decipher the search options and results on your own.
+That may seem like a long time to spend on a tutorial, but it’s probably better than trying to decipher the search options and results on your own.

 Step 3: Decide whether to disclose your idea first

 In the past, the first person to create an invention or come up with a patentable idea was entitled to the patent.
 All that was needed was for the applicant to provide documentation of the invention date, which could be as simple as jotting the idea and date in a notebook and having a witness sign the page.